 What Matters is an annual community luncheon that inspires people from all sectors in our Triangle region to learn about and address key community issues together.
 The event begins with dynamic morning workshops and culminates in a lunch program featuring a keynote speaker and awards presentation.
 What Matters typically attracts more than 500 corporate, civic, philanthropic, academic, healthcare, religious and nonprofit leaders who are dedicated to making our community great for everyone.
 At the event, the Foundation presents the $25,000 Innovation Award to a nonprofit collaboration doing exciting work in our community, and two awards focused on the game-changing work of philanthropic community members – the Catalyst Award and the Legacy Award .
 Event proceeds support the Fund for the Triangle, which provides funding for Our Focus in the arts, community development, environmental conservation and youth literacy.

-What Matters: Our Kids – Save the Date!
+What Matters: Our Kids – Tickets are on sale now!

 Plan to join us on Wednesday, April 26, 2017 for the 2017 What Matters Community Luncheon.
 The Triangle is home to almost 100,000 children under the age of eight.
 Each child is born with the potential to succeed, but significant opportunity gaps develop before kindergarten even starts.
 These are our kids.
 What can we do to shift the path from poverty to prosperity so each one of our kids can thrive?
 How can we work together to accelerate change in the Triangle?
 Join us and let’s learn how to ensure our kids have access to their bright future.
-Learn more about the schedule, and our speaker, Sonia Manzano, here.
+Learn more about the schedule for the day, including opening sessions, our keynote speaker Sonia Manzano, and our three award winners here.

 What Matters 2016: A Region of Opportunity